int3ro/Nameplates_Threat/README.md

 **Everyone should attack red, then tanks attack orange before yellow, others attack green before gray.**

 "Color Nameplates by Threat" you can disable if you only wish to color enemies by their target instead of threat, it still uses the colors below.
-The role colors just below lets you customize colors when you have the tank role, you disable the checkbox above again after tweaking the colors.
+The role colors just below lets you customize colors when you have the tank role, you can disable checkbox above again after tweaking the colors.
 Notice there is both a color for "you" and "tanks" even when you have a tank role, this is so you know if YOU have aggro or an offtank buddy does.
 "Unique Colors In-Between" lets you pick custom colors when someone is using taunt skills, if disabled addon just reuses the colors from above.